Brianna1915403/code-name-story/README.md

 ```
 ### **Story 009**
 #### **Card:** As a reader or writer, I can modify my profile by submission of the profile edit form.
+#### **Conversation** The submission will result in the desired changes being enacted on the user’s profile, the form provides the current version of their profile and can provide an alternative description and/or picture, and/or switch account types
+#### **Conformity** Logged in User_1, with description reading “Hello I’m an avid reader!” and an account type of reader will go into user settings.
+And change their account type from reader to writer and change their description to match “Hello I’m an avid reader who can write!”.
+Now the user has clear access to ‘Create’ without being prompted to change account types.

 ```php
     //The index of SettingsController is responsible for a lot of profile and user modifications, this snippet is responsible for modification of profile information. function index() {